StuButler/stubutler.github.io/_posts/2016-07-01-helicourse.md

 The course starts with importing models and setting up materials before mocing on to creating the basic assets including the animation blueprint, character blueprint and game mode.

-The 2 hours of video tutorials then cover helicopter movement, animations, audio and camera
+The 2 hours of video tutorials then cover helicopter movement, animations, audio and gameplay cameras as well as handling take off and landing.

-# Udemy Course

-Following the succcess of the workshop, we were granted permission to launch the course as an Online Video Course on the Udemy Platform.

-The course includes more than 5 hours of video content created by Greg and I.

 If you would like to, you can [Access the Course Here](https://www.udemy.com/course/helicopter-control-system-ue4/?referralCode=F1E6C66602E96718A759)